Ragga Soca: The Dynamic Fusion of Jamaica’s Ragga and Trinidad’s Soca Rhythms

 Ragga Soca Competition Winners (Trinidad & Tobago)

-This competition was canceled/lost appeal because of the Soca Monarch Competition and lack of Financial support for what was considered a Jamaican style of music that was loved and followed by the young at heart.
+This competition was canceled/lost appeal because of the Soca Monarch Competition and lack of financial support for what was considered a Jamaican style of music that was loved and followed by the young at heart.
 The business community was not interested in this youthful exuberance exhibited by these young followers of a misunderstood style of music.
-People saw the sub-genre as a continuation of Dancehall music that once crippled the calypso industry and had people like Lord Shorty seeking alternative ways to stem the tide of the Jamaican music tsunami that rocked Trinidad and Tobago.
+People saw the sub-genre as a continuation of dancehall music that once crippled the calypso industry and had people like Lord Shorty seeking alternative ways to stem the tide of the Jamaican music tsunami that rocked Trinidad and Tobago.

 • 1999 - Iwer George - Iwer And Ah Half